sandeep-tds/scan2input-poc/README.md

 ## Project Changes Required

 ### Change Your App Configuration ID
-In the following files, change <Your-App-ID> to app configuration ID you defined while creating an app config on SAP Mobile Services Cockpit.
+In the following files, replace `<Your-App-ID>` with the app configuration ID you defined while creating the app configuration in SAP Mobile Services Cockpit:

-1. AndroidManifest.xml
+1. `AndroidManifest.xml`
-2. sap_mobile_services.json
+2. `sap_mobile_services.json`

 ### Update Security Configuration

-From SAP Mobile Services &rarr; Your App &rarr; Security copy the following values into the sap_mobile_services.json file
+From SAP Mobile Services → Your App → Security, copy the following values into the `sap_mobile_services.json` file:

-1. clientID
+1. `clientID`
-2. redirectURL
+2. `redirectURL`
-3. oauth2.tokenEndpoint
+3. `oauth2.tokenEndpoint`
-4. oauth2.authorizationEndpoint
+4. `oauth2.authorizationEndpoint`

 ### Update Service URL

-From SAP Mobile Services &rarr; Your App &rarr; APIs copy the following values into the sap_mobile_services.json file
+From SAP Mobile Services → Your App → APIs, copy the `ServiceUrl` value into the `sap_mobile_services.json` file.

-1. ServiceUrl
+### Update API References to AnyDox Service
+In the `SAPServiceManager.kt` file, make the following changes:

+1. Change `CONNECTION_ID_DOX_DESTINATION` if you used a different name when creating the destination for SAP Document Information Extraction Service on SAP Mobile Services.
+2. Fetch the Schema ID using [this API](https://help.sap.com/docs/document-information-extraction/document-information-extraction/get-schema?locale=en-US) and paste it as the value for `val schemaID` in the `uploadToDoxService` function.